rashidovich2/WhatsAppWeb-MsgSender/README.md

 # WhatsAppWeb-MsgSender

-Set of simple python scripts used to send messages in WhatsApp Web
+Set of simple python scripts to send messages in WhatsApp Web

 # Scripts